Developer Guide

 What it is

-all the dogs of one particular owner or all the dogs enrolled in a program.
+Pawbook allows the user to view an entity and all its related entities.
+For instance, the user may want to view all the dogs of one particular owner or all the dogs enrolled in a program.
 By entering the correct view command with the correct identification number, the entire list will be generated.

 Implementation detail